Internships

 3) Employment

-Once approved by the Program Coordinator, you need to find a teaching position in a public school for the credential subject you are seeking.
+Once approved by the Program Coordinator, you need to find a teaching position for the credential subject you are seeking.
 The intern credential is directly connected to the employing school site and the university.
 Interns may seek part-time or full-time employment in their subject area.

 • Part-Time: An intern can work part-time.
 However, if the position is less than 60% time, they must student teach to meet the 600-hour clinical fieldwork requirement.
 This will need to be approved by your Program Coordinator.